 My goal is to get the class involved in a genuine deliberative process.
 “You feel strongly about an idea or cause?,” I ask my students.
 “Great.
 But, many honest people besides yourself likely champion opposite ideas or causes that they also deem worthy.
 So, a sense of conviction will not amount to much unless we can get clear on the pros and cons of the various reasons.
 That requires hard work and a commitment to dialogue.”
 When, in the course of putting in that hard work, it (slowly or suddenly) dawns on students that respect for reason and evidence holds real promise for the resolution of conflict and uncertainty, I feel I have made a lasting impact.

-COURSES TAUGHT (as sole instructor)
+COURSES TAUGHT (as sole instructor of record)

 Advanced Topics in Metaphysics and Epistemology

 Love and Desire

 Philosophy of Sport and Recreation

 Philosophy of Law